Rawat-Arjun/flutter-development/README.md

 iii) I used alert dialog box which pop-up on the screen (with FireBaseAuth exception) through which user got hint what he/she did wrong.

+Aug 15 2023,
+today, I made app to verify the user by sending the email on his/her email address due to which -
+a) app got the user in its database or storage.
+b) user knows that he/she successfully verified in the app and now they can login.